American Academy of Family Physicians

 The American Academy of Family Physicians (AAFP) was founded in 1947 to promote and maintain high-quality standards for family medicine, an offshoot of the classical general practitioner.
 It is headquartered in Leawood, Kansas.

 AAFP is one of the largest medical organizations in the United States, with 128,300 members in 50 U.S. states and territories, in addition to international members.
 The AAFP was instrumental in establishing family medicine as medicine's 20th primary specialty.
 The AMA's Council on Medical Education and the independent American Board of Medical Specialties granted approval to a certifying board in family medicine on February 8, 1969.

 History

-The AAFP was founded in 1947 as the American Academy of General Practice.
-At the organization meeting, held in Atlantic City on June 10, 1947, it was moved and seconded that the organization be named The American College of Physicians and Surgeons.
-An amendment was quickly brought to the table that the name be change to The American Academy of General Practice.
-The organization's name was changed on October 3, 1971, to "more accurately reflect the changing nature of primary health care".
+The AAFP was founded in 1947 during the American Medical Association meeting held in Atlantic City on June 10, 1947.
+At that meeting, a group of physicians held a separate meeting and launched a new association named The American Academy of General Practice.
+The organization's name was changed to The American Academy of Family Physicians on October 3, 1971, to "more accurately reflect the changing nature of primary health care".